Paul M. Angell Family Foundation

 • Must be designated as a public charity

-• International organizations may apply for Conservation grants
+• International organisations may apply for Conservation grants

 Key Takeaways for Grant Writers

-• Geographic specificity matters: Ensure your organization falls within the foundation's stated geographic priorities for your program area—this is strictly enforced and differs by program.
+• Geographic specificity matters: Ensure your organisation falls within the foundation's stated geographic priorities for your programme area—this is strictly enforced and differs by programme.

-• Community-led approaches are valued: The foundation explicitly prioritizes "community-led strategies" in their Social Impact work and emphasizes learning from grantee partners' expertise.
+• Community-led approaches are valued: The foundation explicitly prioritises "community-led strategies" in their Social Impact work and emphasises learning from grantee partners' expertise.

 • Innovation is central: CEO Kim Van Horn states that "at the core of our philanthropy is a commitment to fostering innovation," suggesting that novel approaches to persistent problems are highly valued.

-• Comprehensive, systemic focus: The foundation looks for organizations addressing root causes and systemic issues rather than short-term fixes, with emphasis on "advocacy efforts that transform systems."
+• Comprehensive, systemic focus: The foundation looks for organisations addressing root causes and systemic issues rather than short-term fixes, with emphasis on "advocacy efforts that transform systems."

-• Strong professional staff structure: With 18 professional staff members across three program areas, the foundation has substantial capacity for deep engagement with grantees—expect thorough review and relationship-building if invited to apply.
+• Strong professional staff structure: With 18 professional staff members across three programme areas, the foundation has substantial capacity for deep engagement with grantees—expect thorough review and relationship-building if invited to apply.

 References